daftspunk/pond/PROVISIONING-AND-DEPLOYMENT.md

 The only case when Pond deployer removes files from the server is when we deploy a plugin.
 The plugin's directory is removed from the server before it's replaced from the archive.

-### .pondignore
+## .pondignore

-.pondignore is a text file with patterns for excluding from the deployment archives.
+`.pondignore` is a text file with patterns for excluding from the deployment archives.
 One pattern per line.
-Allows comments starting with #
+Allows comments starting with `#`.

 ## Deploying themes